-Our garden is over an acre and this year the plan is to do a better job with growing more in this space.
-While not certified we use biodynamic practices and low-energy techniques, working towards developing sustainable, low-input systems that work with nature, not against.
+Our garden is about an acre and this year the plan is to do a better job with growing more in this space.
+While not certified we use biodynamic (organic) practices and low-energy techniques, working towards developing sustainable, low-input systems that work with nature, not against.
 I have downsized on animal production this year, so some of my animal plans have changed and there will not be a large flock of chickens or cattle or pigs until possibly next year.
 (Usually, to provide manure for the garden we will raise a large flock of laying hens as well as a small herd of cashmere goats.
-We also usually raise a few pigs and cell graze a herd of cattle using movable electric fencing that allows us to provide these animals with a good life while growing good meat and increasing the fertility of the land).
-For now we have 2 beautiful dogs, three cats, two rats, two ducks, two horses (unrideable, but friendly), a small flock of cashmere goats and one young indoor/outdoor goat.
+We also sometimes raise a few pigs and cell graze a herd of cattle using movable electric fencing that allows us to provide these animals with a good life while growing good meat and increasing the fertility of the land).
+For now we have 2 beautiful dogs, three cats, two ducks, two horses (unrideable, but friendly), a small flock of cashmere goats and one indoor/outdoor goat, Amadeus, who is a local celebrity with his own facebook page and a bi-monthly article in our local paper that I have been writing for almost 3 years now!

 Good food is very important to us and most of our meals consist of vegetables from our garden, homemade breads and our own pork, chicken and eggs as well as grass-fed beef from a local ranch.
 Vegetarians and vegans are of course welcome, but will have to do some cooking for yourselves.